As we share more and more online, it's increasingly important to ensure that we keep this information secure.

-You should also be using your phone's PIN security passcode.
+You should also be using your phone's PIN security passcode or pattern lock.

-If you recognise the name of the sender as a friend or acquaintance but think the tone of the message is out of character or seems suspicious, get in touch with your friend before you click on links or download anything attached to the email.
+Keep an eye out for phishing scams, too, which send e-mails disguised to look like they're sent on behalf of your friends or companies.
+If you recognise the name of the sender as a friend but think the tone of the message is out of character or seems suspicious, get in touch with your friend before you click on links or download anything attached to the e-mail.

 Is providers’ security software as good as those from McAfee?

-The likes of McAfee and Norton are behind the rebranded security suites that come with packages from the likes of BT, Virgin Media, TalkTalk.
+The likes of McAfee and Norton are behind the rebranded security suites that come with packages from the likes of BT, Virgin Media and TalkTalk.
 That means they're every bit as secure.